-Resolution — the debut album from Genuine Joy — was produced by Mitch Dane at the turn of the new year, and will be released by Soundly Music on November 17th.
-The album release show will be a one-night-only theatrical experience in Nashville, TN, in collaboration with the dance company FALL (exact date TBD – stay tuned).
+Resolution — the debut album from Genuine Joy — was produced by Mitch Dane at the turn of the new year, and will be released by Soundly Music on November 16th.
+The album release show will be a one-night-only theatrical experience in Nashville, TN, in collaboration with the dance company FALL (on November 17th — tickets available soon).

 The album uses dramatic elements of the 80’s — sentimentality, gospel, synthesizers — to convey an emotional, spiritual experience in song.
 From start to finish, an anxious and trembling voice evolves (with the help of others) into something graceful and sincere.
 Some moments are bombastic, triumphant; others feel curious and vulnerable.
 All provoke emotions, and compel you to release them.

 Most importantly, these tracks absolutely kick ass.
 Find out for yourself when the first single “Until You Let Go” is released on September 21st.
 And then prepare to be blown away by the rock opera experience that the album release party is shaping up to be.

 Until then, you can read more about the story of this album below, and follow me on social media to peer into the process of this production as it develops.

 In the depths of December, 2017, I went to Sputnik Sound to meet with Mitch Dane.
 I told him how the election unearthed a lifetime of pain that I had buried a decade earlier, when I left the evangelical church.
 I asked if he — a Grammy-winning Gospel producer — would want to help me — an agnostic musician — process those feelings through art.